GScottAlder/the-road-to-learn-react/manuscript/chapter2.md

 ...
 ~~~~~~~~

-In order to keep it concise, you can transform it into a JavaScript ES6 arrow function again.
+To be concise, you can transform the function into a JavaScript ES6 arrow function again.
 That's what we did with the `onDismiss()` class method too.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~